Module 3 - Fats 3/9/24

 CE Credits: 3.00 (0.300 CEUs)

-Many credentialing bodies such as the ANCC, AANP, and AAPA) accept certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME.
-If you have doubts whether an activity will qualify for CE, please contact your certifying organization for clarification on credit eligibility.
+All other healthcare professionals who successfully complete the activity will receive a Certificate of Attendance.
+Many credentialing bodies such as the ANCC, AANP, and AAPA accept certificates of attendance for educational activities certified for AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME.
+If you have doubts about whether an activity will qualify for CE, please contact your certifying organization for clarification on credit eligibility.

 Available Credit